 - (Optional) Ask for feedback.
 Reflection alone can only go so far in determining your next steps.
 Involving a partner will help you accelerate your thinking.

 Even with teachers’ busy schedules, Sessions helps teachers reflect in a time-efficient way.
 Sessions helps teachers focus on specific aspects of their instruction as they reflect.

 Teacher preparation programs, the National Board certification process, and many state licensure programs all prioritize reflection as a tool for teacher growth.
 Why?
 Because it works.

 Now, it’s time for all teachers to get the tools they need (and the time to use them), so they can realize the sustaining benefits of regular reflection.

 Administrators: help your teachers build a regular routine of reflection

 Remember Littleton School District in Arizona?

 Their Director of Instructional Technology Jim Verrill shared a recent story with us of a principal who was tasked with helping one of their teachers work through an instructional challenge.
-With all the professional learning options available, this principal encouraged the teacher to begin working through the challenges by recording their teaching and using Teams to self-reflect.
+With all the professional learning options available, this principal encouraged the teacher to begin working through the challenges by recording their teaching and using Sessions to self-reflect.

 Then, through their robust system of teacher support, there are other actions teachers, coaches, or administrators can take to make sure the teachers get the help they need.

 As Jim said, “Now, because principals have Swivl tools, they can help a teacher who needs support and have them work on reflection.”